siobhanlgorman/knits-and-pieces/TESTING.md

 **Testing Steps**:
 1. Click on Order link in navbar menu
+2. Click Request Quote to check empty field submission
-2. Complete form fields
+3. Complete form fields
-3. Click Send button
+3. Click Request Quote button
-4. Click on link to Request Quote in footer
+4. Click on link to Order in footer

 **Expected Result**:
 1. User can submit custom order form from either navbar or footer links